A structured clinical protocol for trauma

 Priority re-entry to the waitlist at your original rate for up to 12 months post-protocol

-Luna sees a small number of clients at a time.
+Poppy sees a small number of clients at a time.
 The protocol is intensive by design — and so is the clinical attention that comes with it.

 Extended coverage note: Psychotherapy services may be covered under extended health benefits plans.
-Confirm with your provider.

 Four steps to get started